EarthlingInteractive/ChangeItLater/JSONAPI.md

   - You'll probably end up using Obvious JSON for this part, anyway, so why not just use it throughout?
 - Following somebody else's standard for the sake of following a standard doesn't buy us anything.
 - JSONAPI.orgese isn't even a standard, yet.
 They're on 'release candidate 3'.
-  - The reason it's taking them so long to make an official release is because it's overcomplicated.
   - The last thing we should be doing is standardizing on a convention that's still changing.
 - JSONAPI.org leaves some important bits unspecified
   - e.g. filtering ('Note: JSON API is agnostic about the strategies